Ponies - Breeds, Show & Rare Ponies

 A Pony Breed Means What?

-All Ponies can be called a horse, because both horse and pony belong to the same species.
+All Ponies can be called a horse, because they belong to the same species.

-The world today has many breeds and/or types of horses; in referring to some of them as horses and some as ponies, varying aspects and standards are applied by scientists, breed associations, or the general public.
+The world today has many breeds and/or types; in referring to some of them ass ponies, varying aspects and standards are applied by scientists, breed associations, or the general public.

-The term "pony" has various origins, and so ponies mean different things to different people.
-While it was and still is loosely applied in certain fields of equestrian activities (the cowboy often referred to his horse as his "pony", irrespective of type or height, and polo pony is another example, irrespective of type or height), there are breed and horse show associations which refer to anything under 14,2 hands as a pony, and every animal above 14,2 hands as a horse.
-In hippologistic and scientific contexts, however, the phrases "horse" and "pony" carry different meanings, as each expresses different conformation types, which also are tied to certain behavioral traits.
-Within these parameters, horses may be above 15 hands and still be ponies, and there are horses under 13 hands that must be called a horse, in both instances due to that animal's type.
+The term “pony” has various origins, and so ponies mean different things to different people.
+While it was and still is loosely applied in certain fields of equestrian activities (the cowboy often referred to his “pony”, irrespective of type or height, and polo pony is another example, irrespective of type or height), there are breeds and show associations which refer to anything under 14,2 hands as a pony.
+In hippologistic and scientific contexts, however, the phrases “horse” and “pony” carry different meanings, as each expresses different conformation types, which also are tied to certain behavioral traits.
+Within these parameters, animals may be above 15 hands and still be ponies, and there are animals under 13 hands that must be called a horse, in both instances due to that animal’s type.

 Ponies vs. Horses

-Two things are important to note here regarding horses and ponies:
+Two things are important to note here regarding such designations:

-1) The different conformation types stem from different ancestral, prehistoric horses.
-Even among the post-glacial wild horse subspecies that all modern horses go back to, the pony type was represented, as was the type we associate with "horse conformation".
-Generally, primeval horses of the northern regions were of pony type, those adapted to southern, warmer regions of horse type.
+1) The different conformation types stem from different ancestral, prehistoric animals.
+Even among the post-glacial wild subspecies that all modern equines go back to, the pony type was represented.
+Generally, primeval equines of the northern regions were of pony type, while those adapted to southern, warmer regions were not.

-2) Whether a horse is called a pony or a horse is never meant in a demeaning, or an upgrading way, neither emotionally, nor economically.
+2) Whether a animal is called a pony or not is never meant in a demeaning, or an upgrading way, neither emotionally, nor economically.
 There are high-value animals, and there are those that might be considered of lesser value in both categories.

-Scientifically, there are a number of factors that distinguish ponies from horses, although some breeds fall into a gray area -- because most breeds represent a blend of pony and horse traits, it is not always the case that the traits associated with either pony or horse are so dominant that a breed can confidently placed in either category.
+Scientifically, there are a number of factors that distinguish ponies, although some breeds fall into a gray area -- because most breeds represent a blend of traits, it is not always the case that the traits associated with pony are so dominant that a breed can confidently placed in that category.

 The pony is found throughout the world and there are many distinctive breeds.
-Pony breeds and their outcrosses have influenced riding and harness horses the world over, but individual pony breed registries have also been maintained, with as much breeder's delight in breeding superior animals.
+Pony breeds and their outcrosses have influenced many breeds s the world over, but individual pony breed registries have also been maintained, with much delight in breeding superior animals.

 Among the characteristics associaton with ponies as “type” are: